muratk5n/thirdwave/en/tweets/2019/week28.md

 ---

 What's this thing I hear China is having trouble finding cheap H2 tank solutions..
-How do Hyundai, Toyota, Nikola handle this?
+How do Hyundai, Toyota handle this?
 I can't imagine tank tech being more expensive than LPG tanks.

 ---